MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### Why can't I open files or pages that are found by using file:// URLs in Microsoft Edge?

-Due to a Chromium security restriction, IE mode needs to be used.
+Because of a Chromium security restriction, IE mode needs to be used.
 You can use Microsoft Edge’s IE mode feature to load web pages hosted on the **file://** protocol within an intranet zone.
 You can use of the [IntranetFileLinksEnabled](/deployedge/microsoft-edge-policies#intranetfilelinksenabled) group policy to enable this functionality.

 ### Why are there rendering issues like text wrapping and content truncation when child windows are running in IE mode in Microsoft Edge?